TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          If this option is not set, then all cross-domain links will be generated as

-         "http://domain.tld/index.php?id=12345" (where 12345 is page id).
+         `http://domain.tld/index.php?id=12345` (where `12345` is page id).
          Setting this option requires that domains, where pages are linked, have the same configuration for:

-         \- linking scheme (i.e. all use RealURL or CoolURI but not any mixture)
+         - linking scheme (i.e. all use RealURL or CoolURI but not any mixture)

-         \- all domains have identical localization settings (:ts:`config.sys_language_XXX` directives)
+         - all domains have identical localization settings (:ts:`sys_language_XXX` directives)

-         \- all domains have the same set of languages defined
+         - all domains have the same set of languages defined

          Disclaimer: it must be understood that while link is generated to another domain, it is still generated in the context of current